Raw (WWE brand)

 Raw is a brand of the American professional wrestling promotion WWE that was established on March 25, 2002.
 Brands are divisions of WWE's roster where wrestlers are assigned to perform on a weekly basis when a brand extension is in effect.
-Wrestlers assigned to Raw primarily appear on the brand's weekly television program, Monday Night Raw, also referred to simply as Raw.
-It is one of WWE's two main brands, along with SmackDown, collectively referred to as WWE's main roster.
-The brand was discontinued for a period between August 2011 and July 2016.
+Wrestlers assigned to Raw primarily appear on the brand's weekly television program, Monday Night Raw, which began in 1993, also referred to simply as Raw.
+It is one of WWE's two main brands, along with SmackDown, which was made in 2002 after absorbing the WCW.
+They are collectively referred to as WWE's main roster.
+The brand extension was discontinued between August 2011 and July 2016.